-FIRST: []

-SECOND: []

-THIRD: []
+FIRST: [\\\] SECOND: [\\\] THIRD: [\\\]

-- 11. Cutoff Date for Voter Eligibility: [] - 12.
+- 11. Cutoff Date for Voter Eligibility: [\\\] - 12.
 Description of the Balloting Process.
 A secret ballot election will take place within thirty (30) days after delivery of the voter list referenced in paragraph 4.
 The employer will determine the location or locations of the polling places for the election.
 There must be at least one (1) neutral location (such as a high school, senior center, or similar facility) which is not within the gaming facility and employees must also be afforded the option of voting by mail through procedures established by the elections officer.
+Such procedures must include provisions that provide meaningful protection for each employee's ability to make an informed and voluntary individual choice on the issue of whether to accept or reject a union.
+Such procedures must also ensure that neither employer nor union representatives shall observe employees personally marking, signing, and placing their ballot in the envelope.
 Only voters, designated observers and the election officer or supporting staff can be present in the polling area.
 Neither employer nor union representatives may campaign in or near the polling area.
-If the election officer or supporting staff questions an employee's eligibility to vote in the election, the ballot will be placed in a sealed envelope until your eligibility is determined.
+If the election officer or supporting staff questions an employee's eligibility to vote in the election, the ballot will be placed in a sealed envelope until eligibility is determined.
 The box will be opened under the supervision of the election officer when voting is finished.
 Ballots submitted by mail must be received by the elections officer no later than the day of the election in order to be counted in the official tally of ballots.

-13. Voter List Format and Filing Deadline: Not later than two (2) business days after receipt of the Notice of Election, the Tribe shall file with the elections officer, at [address], an alphabetical list of all eligible voters including their job titles, work locations and home addresses.
+13. Voter List Format and Filing Deadline: Not later than two (2) business days after receipt of the Notice of Election, the Tribe shall file with the elections officer, at [\\address\\], an alphabetical list of all eligible voters including their job titles, work locations and home addresses.

-Copies of the list shall be served concurrently on the designated representative for the []; proof of service must be concurrently filed with elections officer.
+Copies of the list shall be served concurrently on the designated representative for the [\\\]; proof of service must be concurrently filed with elections officer.

-In addition, the Tribe shall submit to the elections officer on or before [], by electronic mail, a copy of the voter list in an Excel spreadsheet format, with columns labeled as follows: First Name, Last Name, Street Address, City, State, and Zip Code.
+In addition, the Tribe shall submit to the elections officer on or before [\\\], by electronic mail, a copy of the voter list in an Excel spreadsheet format, with columns labeled as follows: First Name, Last Name, Street Address, City, State, and Zip Code.
 Work locations and job titles need not be included in the electronic file.
-The file shall be sent to [].
+The file shall be sent to [\\\].

-- 14. Notices of Election: Shall be posted by the Tribe no later than []. - 15.
-Date, Time and Location of Counting of Ballots: Beginning at [time] on [date], at the [address].
+- 14. Notices of Election: Shall be posted by the Tribe no later than [\\\]. - 15.
+Date, Time and Location of Counting of Ballots: Beginning at [\\time\\] on [\\date\\], at the [\\address\\].